yannickn262/yannickn262.github.io/_pages/about.md

 header:
   image: "images/fidi.jpg"
 ---
-I'm currently working as a Product Manager / Business Analyst at Bank of America (NYC) under the Market, Sales, and Research technology team.
+I'm currently working as a Product Manager / Product Owner at Bank of America (NYC) under the Market, Sales, and Research technology team.

 I graduated from the University of Michigan in 2021 (Go Blue!) as an Economics Major & English Minor.
 I have a huge passion for technology.
 I love building products and learning about the cutting edge of the tech space.
 I started out as a Full-Stack Web Developer for just over a year working primarily within the AngularJS (MEAN), C# & .NET tech stack.
 Then, I switched over to the Product Management side of things when an opportunity arose internally.

-As a PM, I communicate with stakeholders to gather requirements, define the product vision, road map new intiatives, write user stories, and manage the backlog.
-I work with senior technology leaders and busines executives to continously refine the strategy and implementation of new initiatives.
+As a PM/PO, I communicate with stakeholders to gather requirements, define the product vision, road map new intiatives, write user stories, and manage the backlog.
+I work with senior technology leaders and business executives to continously refine the strategy and implementation of new initiatives.

 Additionally, I was nominated by my manager to work on the Employee Engagement committee where I serve as the Head of Communications & Writing for Market Sales, Research, and Client Facing Technology (MSRCFT).